uic-vis/project-3-visualizers/Readme.md

 **Observation:** The information retrieved from the Choropleth map shows us that few of the counties have more accidents in daylight conditions than at night.
 Counties - 60623 and 60629 have an equally high number of crashes during the day and night.
 This may be due to more traffic, road conditions, and population. etc

+**Design Choice** : We chose Choropleth map to show the spatial data and compare number of crashes in various neighborhoods in Chicago

 **New Visualizations**